openhab/openhab-addons/addons/binding/org.openhab.binding.lutron/README.md

 **Note:** discovery of devices paired with a bridge should work on systems other than Radio RA 2; however, the bridge itself will need to be manually added as bridge discovery is only supported for Radio RA 2.

+## Binding Configuration

+This binding does not require any special configuration.

 ## Thing Configuration

 The bridge requires the IP address of the bridge as well as the telnet username and password to log in to the bridge.